 How to Make a Delicious Mustard & Wine Wine Sauce for Seafood or Chicken

-A classic mustard and white wine sauce can be made numerous ways with a teaspoon of this or tablespoon of that to come up with different versions.
-I like this simple way of making it with mushrooms, a little mustard, a pinch of curry and a tiny bit of cognac (optional).
+Classic mustard and white wine sauce can be made in numerous ways, with a teaspoon of this or a tablespoon of that to come up with different versions.
+I like this simple way of making it with mushrooms, a little mustard, a pinch of curry, and a tiny bit of cognac (optional).

 What Stock To Use

-Most likely you are going to be serving this sauce on fish or poultry so I would suggest using either fish stock or chicken stock depending on what you are serving it with.
-We keep homemade chicken stock in the freezer but I am not opposed to commercial brands as long as you pay attention to the sodium levels.
+You will most likely be serving this sauce on fish or poultry, so I suggest using fish stock or chicken stock, depending on what you are serving it with.
+We keep homemade chicken stock in the freezer, but I am not opposed to commercial brands as long as you pay attention to the sodium levels.

 Cognac or Armaganc

-Cognac and Armaganc are brandies eponymously named for the regions of France from which they hail.
+Cognac and Armagnac are brandies eponymously named for the regions of France from which they hail.
 While cognac reigns supreme, Armagnac should not be underestimated.

-Armaganac is very smooth and fuller than Cognac but usually doesn’t achieve the same finesse or delicateness.
-Either is a fine choice for sipping or cooking.
+Armagnac is smooth and fuller than Cognac but usually doesn’t achieve the same finesse or delicateness.
+Nevertheless, either is a fine choice for sipping or cooking.

 Mustard and White Wine Sauce Recipe